 Composing with interactive music systems

-Interactive composition was a term coined by Chadabe (1984) “… to a method for using performable, real-time computer music systems in composing and performing music”.
+In 1984 Joel Chadabe defined interactive composition as “… a method for using performable, real-time computer music systems in composing and performing music”.
 According to him, it involves two steps: Creating the system and composing/performing by interacting with it.
-The creation and performance aspects are inherently entangled in both stages.
+In such cases, the creation and performance aspects are inherently entangled in both stages.
 Creating the system involves a feedback process of continuously testing and adjusting and interacting with the system in performance situations inevitably leads to ideas for further refinements.
+A system that is truly interactive requires at least two elements (usually a performer and some kind of software in computer music) that influence each others’ behavior.
+In other words, the software requires some input by the performer but also reacts to it in ways not entirely predictable, for example via a generative layer or a dynamic mapping scheme.
+Its sonic result then has some impact in the performers actions, who isn’t given absolute control.
+Reciprocal reaction is what distinguishes them from other kinds of systems involving digital musical instruments.

 Composing, in this sense involves not only “the software that is written, the controllers that are used and the interaction that is defined” (Momeni, 1997, p.
 2) but also the act of interacting with the system or playing the instrument.
-Thus, the traditional line dividing the roles of composer and performer (sometimes even the listener) are blurred.
+Thus, some of the traditional dividing lines between roles in music are blurred, such as composer/performer and instrument/score, The responsibility for the music composition and performance process is shared by the human performer and the software, while the later’s behavior functions both as the instrument and the score

 Although we’ll describe some historical interactive systems that employ purely analog media, we’ll focus our discussion on systems for computer music.
 Therefore, whenever we talk about interactive systems we are really referring to interactive computer music systems.

-An interactive computer music system involves one or many performers, a controller, a mapping scheme and a sound producing mechanism or algorithm.
+An interactive computer music system involves one or many performers and a means of conveying information about their actions to a piece of software thas is ultimately responsible for the production of sound.
+This information if usually transduced via a physical device (which we’ll call the “controller”) into a set discrete data points that pass through a mapping layer, shaping the way they influence the resultant sound.
 The controller can be anything capable of producing data, examples are a couple of sensors attached to an acoustic instrument (the hyper-flute (Quintin, 2003) or overtone violin (Overholt, 2011)), mechanisms resembling an existing instrument (Piano MIDI controllers, the EWI), graphic interfaces on screens (the reacTable (Jordá, 2005)) or videogame controllers (Kinnect or Wiimotes).
-The sound producing mechanism is decoupled from the physical gesture, the latter only producing data of some kind that can be mapped in a multitude of ways before being sent to the first.
-Both the mapping scheme and sound producing algorithm can involve unpredictable elements, such as parameters changing randomly, or independent agents, such as machine learning models used to classify gestures or elements triggered via machine listening.
+Unlike acoustic instruments, the sound producing mechanism is decoupled from the physical gesture, the latter only producing data in some format suitable to be mapped to parameters of some sound producing algorithm.
+The mapping scheme can involve unpredictable elements, such as parameters controlled by random number generators, patterns composing music algorithmically in real-time, or independent agents, such as machine learning models used to classify gestures or elements triggered via machine listening.
 It’s in this case when the system truly becomes interactive, as it involves real-time decisions being taken by at least two agents in response to each other.